Q. When and where is the Chiang Mai International Cricket Sixes held?

 Q. We need more tables and chairs, who do we ask?

-A. Please contact the Awn (Bar Manager) Dominic (Social Events Organiser) who will organise more seating if available.
+A. Please contact the Awn (Bar Manager) who will organise more seating if available.

 Q. I wish to make a complaint, how do I do it?

-A. (a) See Martin, the Tournament Director or email him; (b) if not satisfied see or email David Walker, Chair of the Sixes Committee.
+A. (a) See Martin, the Tournament Director; or (b) email the Committee.

 Q. We need numbered bibs and helmets, what do we do?